aseveritt/scBAMpler/README.md

 * **One BAM per cell line**, coordinate sorted, with barcodes in the `CB` tag.
 The distributed data uses `HEPG2_subset.bam`, `K562_subset.bam`, and `MCF7_subset.bam`.

-* **A union peak set** spanning all cell lines, which defines the rows of the matrix.
-Build it by calling peaks per cell line, then merging with `--union_files`:
+* **A union peak set** spanning all cell lines, which defines the rows of the matrix. :

     ```
     $ Rscript helper_scripts/peak_calling/call_peaks.R \